 Our intention with this guide is to shine the light on the women who are taking strides in their fields.
 We want to show the progress that is being made, but also that it needs to continue for women in what is perceived as a male-dominated industry.

 Companies and individuals should take this opportunity to show the strengths in their teams.
 When the key word in tax right now is transparency, it is a strong time to show proactive and positive work to address the imbalance in supporting women.

 Accordingly, International Tax Review and TP Week invite you to participate in researching the leading women in tax.

 Inclusion in the Women in Tax leaders guide will be based on a minimum number of nominations received from peers and clients, along with evidence of outstanding success in the past year.
 Firms and individuals cannot pay to be recommended in this guide.

-To take part in the research process and ensure your firm is considered for the guide, please complete this form and return it, by email, to Joelle Jefferis at the email address below.
+To take part in the research process and ensure your firm is considered for the guide, please complete this form and return it, by email, to Anjana Haines at the address below.